-Posting this information is an important part of communication with parents.
-It provides parents the opportunity to monitor the care they have selected for their child and to make informed decisions as consumers of child care.
+- Posting this information is an important part of communication with parents.
+It provides parents the opportunity to monitor the care they have selected for their child and to make informed decisions as consumers of child care. - Though not required by CCR, you may post other resources for parents, such as information about local activities, supports for parents, or information regarding the local Early Childhood Intervention (ECI) program.